steven-wang70/SmallQuiz/README.md

 4) However, in the testService.batch, there is a command template is commented out.
 Because it could not be added to this batch file easily.
 This command is testing pulling questions from the service for display.
 To run this test, you need to copy this template out, replaced its tag <SITE_UUID> with the real UUID generated in the last test.
 Then run this command multiple time in the command line.
 You will find every time, it will pull the next question.

 ## Run JUnit Tests
 1) In the Eclipse "Package Explorer", locate the java file RESTfulTests.java in the folder src/test/java.
-It is a test sute class.
+It is a test suite class.
 2) Right click it, and select context menu "Run As/JUnit Test", you will see JUnit test started.
 For each test case, it will start/stop the Spring Boot application service, and run tests by sending HTTP requests to the service.

 # Assumptions
 For simplicity, this project will continue to use the H2 in memory database, which means when the service is stopped, the data is gone.
 So every time the service is started, it is guaranteed service data is clearly in consistent state.

 # Security Considerations
-The biggest concern about the current implementation is that the srevice can be abused from partner and reader side.
+The biggest concern about the current implementation is that the service can be abused from partner and reader side.
-What if a partner tries to access/manipulate to questons of a website that they do not have ownership?
+What if a partner tries to access/manipulate to questions of a website that they do not have ownership?
 What if a reader tries to pull questions and send answers from outside a webpage of the specified website?
 The current implementation has no solution to such attacks yet.
 But we have potential solutions for such attacks.

 ## Security for Partners